danpinocontrollino/FDS-Project/README.md

 ## Reproducibility & training

-- Training scripts (if present) use deterministic seeds in the top of each script; check `scripts/` for exact commands.
+- Training scripts use deterministic seeds in the top of each script; check `scripts/` for exact commands.
 - To retrain models end-to-end you will need the full dataset and sufficient compute; use `scripts/train_*` entry points and monitor GPU memory.

 ## Files of interest in this bundle